quicwg/base-drafts/draft-ietf-quic-http.md

 ### DATA {#frame-data}

-DATA frames (type=0x0) convey arbitrary, variable-length sequences of bytes associated with an HTTP request or response payload data.
+DATA frames (type=0x0) convey arbitrary, variable-length sequences of bytes associated with HTTP request or response payload data.

 DATA frames MUST be associated with an HTTP request or response.
 If a DATA frame is received on a control stream, the recipient MUST respond with a